Click on the era symbol for description

 ©2020, Chris Cold; "Ooradryl"

-Then, in late 2015, Rich Handley and I approached Lucasfilm regarding the Encounters duology, as they had expressed interest in publishing the works on the new Star Wars Blog.
-Matt Martin (of the Lucasfilm Story Group, who then ran the site) and Dan Brooks (who ran the Blog) approved the works for publication, with the plan being to publish them in parts due to the length of Supernatural Encounters.
-I suggested an alternative means: posting them on my personal website as Abel G. Peña had done with SkyeWalkers, which had been published earlier that year.
+Yes, after I posted Cult Encounters on this site, followed by a beta version of Supernatural Encounters the year after to gauge whether there was enough interest to resume work on it, in late 2015, Abel, Rich, and I approached Lucasfilm regarding our unpublished stories for the Star Wars Blog.
+Matt Martin (of the Lucasfilm Story Group, who then ran the site) and Dan Brooks (who ran the Blog) approved them for online publication, with the plan being to put them out in parts due to the length of Supernatural Encounters.
+I suggested an alternative means: posting them on my personal website as Abel G. Peña had just done with his SkyeWalkers.
 They could then be linked to or embedded in the Blog.
-They approved this and my plan to further edit the works over the coming months to ensure they were up-to-date.
+They approved this plan, but I still needed time to bring the story to where it needed to be, and they allowed me to continue working on it until it was ready, requiring only that I write an introduction for the Blog and a clear indication that this was Legends material.

 What material is restored in the "extended edition?"
 Why was it cut?